areyes-macquarie/test-release/README.md

-# Macquarie Telecom Group - Teams App
+# Macquarie Technology Group - Teams App

 This is a web application that primarily extends MTGs tools and services to Microsoft Teams App.